Measuring and Understanding Throughput of Network Topologies

-High throughput is a fundamental goal of network design and is of particular interest in data center and high performance computing networks.
-Although myriad network topologies have been recently proposed, a broad head-to-head comparison of these proposals is absent, and the right way to compare worst-case throughput performance turns out to be a subtle problem.
+High throughput is of particular interest in data center and HPC networks.
+Although myriad network topologies have been proposed, a broad head-to-head comparison across topologies and across traffic patterns is absent, and the right way to compare worst-case throughput performance is a subtle problem.

-In this paper, we present a framework to benchmark the throughput of network topologies.
-First, we show that cut-based metrics such as bisection bandwidth are the wrong measure: they yield incorrect conclusions about throughput performance.
-Next, we show how to generate a near-worst-case traffic matrix for a given topology, which empirically approaches a theoretical lower bound.
-Finally, we employ this metric, along with other traffic matrices, to analyze the throughput performance of a variety of networks proposed for data centers and high performance computing.
-Our evaluation code is freely available to facilitate future reproducible work on rigorously designing and evaluating networks.
+In this paper, we develop a framework to benchmark the throughput of network topologies, using a two-pronged approach.
+First, we study performance on a variety of synthetic and experimentally-measured traffic matrices (TMs).
+Second, we show how to measure worst-case throughput by generating a near-worst-case TM for any given topology.
+We apply the framework to study the performance of these TMs in a wide range of network topologies, revealing insights into the performance of topologies with scaling, robustness of performance across TMs, and the effect of scattered workload placement.
+Our evaluation code is freely available.